caporaso-lab/developing-with-qiime2/book/ci/tutorials/distribute-on-gh.md

 You should select the last option as you're going to push your plugin's local `git` repository to GitHub.

 Work through the remaining questions.
-If you don't know the answer to a specific question, the default is generally what you'll want to select.
+If you don't know how to answer to a specific question, the default is generally what you'll want to select.

 After this process completes, you will have a new GitHub repository.
-Navigate to that repository in your web browser.
-You should see that the tests are currently running.
+If you navigate to that repository in your web browser you should see that the tests are currently running (or recently completed).
-If those tests pass, follow the instructions in the README.md on your repository to test installation of your plugin locally.
+If those tests pass, follow the instructions in the README.md on your repository to test installation of your plugin on your computer.
 If that works, you should be ready to share those instructions with others.

 ## Expanding on the install instructions

 You'll almost certainly need to expand upon the install instructions for your plugin as you develop it.
-We recommend doing this in the `Makefile` in your repository, so that the command `make install` continues to be the mechanism by which your plugin is typically installed.
+We recommend doing what you can in the `Makefile` in your repository, so that the command `make install` continues to be the mechanism by which your plugin should be installed.
 That can include anything that works for your plugin for installation, including `conda install` commands, `pip install` commands, or anything else.
 Be sure to update the README.md if you introduce any new constraints (e.g., that your plugin can only be installed on Linux) - it's fine to do that, but you should let your users know so they don't get grumpy about your plugin.